-Additional studies (meta-analysis, systematic reviews, and retrospective case series) are included in the reference section.
+Additional studies (meta-analysis, systematic reviews and retrospective case series) are included in the reference section.

-Spechler (2022), in an evidence-based peer-review, notes that the use of POEM is supported by clinical trials and observational data from highly specialized centers (Werner et al. 2019; Ponds et al., 2019; Inoue et al. 2015; Hungness et al., 2013).
-In patients with achalasia conditions that typically do not respond well to conventional therapies, such as "end stage" achalasia (markedly dilated, sigmoid esophagus), and in patients who have failed prior endoscopic and surgical achalasia treatments, favorable outcomes have been reported with POEM (UpToDate, 2022).
+Spechler (2021) noted in an UpToDate peer-review that the majority of POEM data published has originated from highly specialized centers (Ponds et al., 2019; Hungness et al., 2013; Inoue et al. 2016).
+Patients with achalasia who do not respond well to conventional therapies, such as type III (spastic) achalasia and "end stage" achalasia (markedly dilated, sigmoid esophagus), as well as those who have failed previous endoscopic and surgical achalasia treatments, have reported good results from POEM.
+Although there is agreement that POEM is the procedure of choice for the treatment of type III achalasia, the role of POEM in the treatment of achalasia continues to evolve.
+Furthermore, it has been proposed that patients receiving POEM be informed of the increased risk of post-procedure reflux as compared to other therapies.